Learn about actual and potential costs

 Buyers should specify the date by which proposals must be submitted.

 Buyers should communicate to prospective suppliers when bid awards will be posted.

 Buyers should include the date by which the service must be completed.

 Evaluate major factors to mitigate risk

-Moving services providers face a low level of supply chain risk.
-Although purchased goods make up a notable percentage of the average supplier’s cost structure, upstream markets are relatively stable, and shifts in the availability or cost of inputs for moving services are unlikely.
-Upstream suppliers include freight trucking services...
+The moving services market has a low level of supply chain risk.
+Although purchased goods make up a notable percentage of the average supplier's cost structure, upstream industries are relatively stable, and shifts in the availability or cost of inputs for moving services are unlikely.
+Upstream suppliers include freight trucking...
 Subscribe to learn more.